 Sheffield Hallam University

-Areas of Expertise: Criminology, Psychology and Sociology
+Areas of Expertise: Criminology and Psychology

 • PhD Criminology, Anglia Ruskin University (Expected 2018)